On the Fundamental Impossibility of Hallucination Control in Large Language Models: Theoretical Framework

-which means novel insights come from existing data.
-That is exactly the \textit{creativity} behind the hallucination phenomenon we are struggling to control.
-So why should we assume otherwise?
+Novel insights may come from existing data.
+That is the creativity behind the hallucination phenomenon we are struggling to control.
+So why should we assume subadditivity of the semantic information measure instead?

-We view \textit{reasoning} as a transformation that reveals information already present in the knowledge representation.
-After the reasoning, certain patterns may become evident that were computationally intractable to observe in the original representation.
-However, we stand at the position that \textit{reasoning does not create new information}.
+First, subadditivity establishes a baseline where uncontrolled synergy of knowledge cannot appear.
+We remove from our analytical toolkit the potential bias that any information aggregation mechanism might generate.

+Second, we prove that the conditional obstructions arise even when knowledge is subadditive (within a fixed context).
+It is in that setting that Theorem \ref{thm:information-preservation} states that reasoning does not create new information.
+It can only reveal information already present in any knowledge representation.

+Quite remarkably, that does not at all prevent imagination, creativity, foresight, or hallucination.
+To explain why, we should take care of the following \textbf{paradox}.

-To see that, consider a similarity relation of two matrices, $D = V^{-1}AV$, where $D$ is a diagonal matrix of eigenvalues.
+Consider a similarity transformation of two matrices, $D = V^{-1}AV$, where $D$ is a diagonal matrix of eigenvalues.
+That transformation is an example of reasoning function.
 Matrices $D$ and $A$ contain the same information, but it is much easier to understand the fundamental properties of $A$ when we represent it as $D$ in the basis of eigenvectors in matrix $V$.
 The properties of $A$ has always been encoded in $A$, but they become accessible when we transform $A$ into $D$.
+So, after the reasoning, certain patterns become evident that were impossible to observe in the original representation.